-Pay an initial payment and raise a minimum amount of sponsorship eight weeks before the event.
+- Pay a registration fee and raise a minimum amount of sponsorship eight weeks before the event.

 How is the team supported?

 Before the challenge you will have regular contact and updates from the Head of Challenge Events.
-There will also be an opportunity to test your fitness and meet up for one of our UK training walks or weekend.
+There will also be an opportunity to test your fitness and meet up in the Brecon Beacons, Cotswolds or other locations with team members.
 You will receive training and fundraising advice once signed up and can contact the team if you have any questions.
-During the challenge our safety and in-country team will lead the walk and guide you throughout the event ensuring your safety.
-A full team of Guides, Porters and Cooks will help you complete this challenge.
+During the challenge our safety team will lead the walk and guide you throughout the event ensuring your safety.
+A full team of porters, Mules, Muleteers and a cook will help you complete this challenge.